raaaimund/github-actions-example/.github/actions/deploy-with-scp-docker/README.md

 ## Example usage

-This is a private action, because of this we use the path to the location of the action in this repository
+This is a private action, because of this we have to use the path to the location of the action in this repository.
+You can set secrets in the settings page of your repository.

 ``` yaml
 uses: ./.github/actions/deploy-with-scp-docker